Akayama Ryu Jujutsu

 Along with teaching Judo at various YMCAs, colleges, and community centers, Sensei Marshall taught self-defense to police cadets for almost 20 years as the Defensive Tactics instructor for the Birmingham Police Academy.
 He also taught a handful of senior students jujutsu at his home on weekends.
 This core group of students and the intense training sessions provided the foundation for Sensei Marshall's development of Akayama Ryu.
 Until shortly before his death in 1994 at the age of 87, he was the first on the tatami and the last to bow out.
 It was his strength of character and his exceptional ability that forged the system we teach today.

-Mark Barlow, Hanshi, is the Senior Instructor of Akayama Ryu Jujutsu.
+Mark Barlow, Hanshi, was the Senior Instructor of Akayama Ryu Jujutsu until he passed in 2024.
 He started training in judo and jujutsu under Akayama Ryu founder Alex Marshall in the mid-70s.
-He has also studied jujutsu under Toshi Takikawa, Aikido with Karl Geis and Tetsuro Nariyama, and Muay Thai with Riki and Terry Chamkow.
-He has taught Defensive Tactics since the 1990s, including a week-long session on bladed weapons defense at the Alabama SRT Conference.
-In addition to Akayama Ryu Jujutsu, Mark holds black belt ranks in Tomiki Aikido, Seki Ryu Jujutsu, Jikishinkage Ryu Jujutsu, and Judo.
+He also studied jujutsu under Toshi Takikawa, Aikido with Karl Geis and Tetsuro Nariyama, and Muay Thai with Riki and Terry Chamkow.
+He taught Defensive Tactics since the 1990s, including a week-long session on bladed weapons defense at the Alabama SRT Conference.
+In addition to Akayama Ryu Jujutsu, Mark held black belt ranks in Tomiki Aikido, Seki Ryu Jujutsu, Jikishinkage Ryu Jujutsu, and Judo.
+You can read his MAYTT interview here.

 Richard Worthington - Hachidan - Alabama

-Richard Worthington, Hanshi, has now been training in martial arts for 50 years, including many as a direct student of Alex Marshall, the founder of Akayama Ryu.
+Richard Worthington has now been training in martial arts for 50 years, including many as a direct student of Alex Marshall, the founder of Akayama Ryu.
 He has earned the rank of Hachidan in Akayama Ryu Jujutsu, Sandan in Judo, and Nidan in Aikido.
+He continues to teach at Trussville Martial Arts in Alabama.

 Chris Dewey - Hachidan - Wyoming

-Chris Dewey, Kyoshi, started training in martial arts in 1969, and has gone on to earn a eighth degree black belt in Jujutsu, sixth degree in Judo, fourth degree in Taekwondo, and third degree in Hapkido.
+Chris Dewey started training in martial arts in 1969, and has gone on to earn an eighth degree black belt in Jujutsu, sixth degree in Judo, fourth degree in Taekwondo, and third degree in Hapkido.
 Chris has been a national-level competitor, coach, and referee in Judo.
-He previously owned a martial arts school in Mississippi, and now operates Third Pathway Martial Arts in Laramie, WY.
+He now operates Third Pathway Martial Arts in Laramie, WY.

 Mark Burton - Shichidan - Louisiana